 - Situations that pose imminent danger or while a crime is in progress should be reported to the University Police Department by dialing 911 (MSSU contracts with JPD for dispatching services) from any campus phone or cell phone.
-With situations that require a police officer, but are not an emergency, a UPD officer can be contacted by calling 417-623-3131.
+With situations that require a police officer, but are not an emergency, a UPD officer can be contacted by calling the JPD non-emergency number, 417-623-3131.
 Although the UPD officers have primary jurisdiction, it does not preclude calling the Joplin Police Department (911 or 417-623-3131) or the Jasper County Sheriff's Office (417-624-1600) in crisis situations.
 Keep in mind that the individual making the call from a cell phone will need to provide the address where the emergency has occurred.
-After making the call, also make a report to one of the campus security authorities identified above. - Students, staff, and visitors should report criminal actions, accidents, injuries, or other emergency incidents to one of the campus security authorities identified above.
+After making the call to the police, we also recommend making a report to one of the campus security authorities identified above. - Students, staff, and visitors should report criminal actions, accidents, injuries, or other emergency incidents to one of the campus security authorities identified above.
 Once reported, the individual making the report will be encouraged to also report it to appropriate police agencies.
-If requested, a member of the University staff will assist a student in making the report to the police. - For service calls (jump starts, unlocks, etc.) anyone may still call 417-626-2222 and speak to an MSSU police officer without being routed to JPD first. - Anonymous incident reports can also be made by contacting a UPD officer and requesting to remain anonymous, or by sending an email to UPD@mssu.edu.
+If requested, a member of the University staff will assist a student in making the report to the police. - For service calls (jump starts, unlocks, etc.) anyone may call 417-626-2222 and speak to a MSSU police officer without being routed to JPD first. - Anonymous incident reports can also be made by contacting a UPD officer and requesting to remain anonymous, or by sending an email to UPD@mssu.edu.